 One of the biggest reasons that software implementations fail is because they aren’t fully embraced by employees.
 To make sure this doesn’t happen, get everyone who needs to be on board with using predictive analytics.
 Even if they’re hesitant at first, show them the data and what it can do to help your growth.
 This involves making sure every user actually uses the software and its insights for decision-making.
 By doing so, your business as a whole works cohesively, as everyone uses the same methods to achieve the same goal.

 As we detailed in 52 Software Selection Tips, change management is one of the most important steps in implementation.
 After you’ve selected a vendor and nailed down a contract, it’s time for the transition.
 Changing your processes to accommodate big data and predictive models doesn’t have to be mind numbing.
 Executing a transition like this is never easy, but it can be pretty seamless with proper planning.
 A large part of change management involves the training of all of your users.
 Starting training before the transition begins helps iron out any wrinkles and makes sure that all your users are ready to go from day one.

 With the importance of predictive analytics today, no business should risk an unsuccessful implementation.
-The available insights are too valuable to lose out on.
-But, if you follow these five steps you’ll have nothing to worry about.
+After all, the available insights are too valuable to lose out on.
+But if you follow the five steps above and use one of these analytics tools, you’ll have nothing to worry about.